-Steve’s and Lyle’s second collaboration, The Colonel and Hug: The Partnership that Transformed the Yankees, will be published by the University of Nebraska Press in spring, 2015.
-It is the story of Yankees owner and beer baron Jacob Ruppert (1915-1939) and his manager, Miller Huggins, who transformed the Yankees from perennial losers to America’s dominant sports franchise.
+Steve’s and Lyle’s second collaboration, The Colonel and Hug: The Partnership that Transformed the New York Yankees, was published by the University of Nebraska Press in spring, 2015.
+It is the story of Yankees owner and beer baron Jacob Ruppert (1915-1939) and his manager, Miller Huggins (1918-1929), who transformed the Yankees from perennial losers to America’s dominant sports franchise.
 The book received the 2016 SABR Baseball Research Award.
 Steve promoted the books with signings at BookExpo America, interviews on national and regional radio shows, and MLB Network TV.

 In 2011 Steve and journalist Dan Fost organized a Casey Stengel event at the Museum of the City of New York, featuring writers and Casey’s niece, who knew the legendary Yankees’ manager well.

 Steve received the 2007 McFarland-SABR Baseball Research Award, honoring authors of the best articles or papers on baseball history or biography.
-It was awarded for his article on Christy Mathewson, "Matty and the Browns: A Window onto the AL-NL War of 1901-1902," published in NINE: A Journal of Baseball History and Culture in 2006.
-Steve’s book Baseball in St. Louis: 1900-1925 was published by Arcadia in 2004.
+Steve’s book, Baseball in St. Louis: 1900-1925, was published by Arcadia in 2004.
 180 rare photographs, drawn from more than 20 collections, along with lively stories, capture the time of George Sisler, Rogers Hornsby, and Branch Rickey.

-Steve has contributed to a number of other books, including The St. Louis Baseball Reader and SABR 50 at 50, a collection of the Society for American Baseball Research’s “fifty most essential contributions to the game” in SABR’s first fifty years.
+Steve has contributed to a number of other books and journals, including The St. Louis Baseball Reader and SABR 50 at 50, a collection of the Society for American Baseball Research’s “fifty most essential contributions to the game” in SABR’s first fifty years.
 He has delivered papers at national conferences and has lectured at Elderhostel’s Baseball: A Game for the Ages in Florida and on Holland America Cruise Lines, as well as at the Missouri Historical Society and the Mercantile Library of St. Louis.

-A member of the Society for American Baseball Research (SABR), Steve has written articles for publications of the St. Louis Cardinals and the New York Yankees, including Yankees Yearbooks.
+A member of the Society for American Baseball Research (SABR), Steve has written articles for publications of the New York Yankees, including Yankees Yearbooks.
 He has published articles in many journals, including NINE, The National Pastime, Baseball Research Journal, and Gateway, the magazine of the Missouri Historical Society.

 Steve’s web site, www.stevesteinberg.net is a wealth of baseball history.
 He lives in Seattle with his wife, Colleen.
-Their three children have moved on to college and beyond, returning to visit on a regular basis.
+Their three grown children return to visit on a regular basis.